-New York...Fort Gansevoort is pleased to announce Iwantja Rock n Roll, a group exhibition of new works by Australian artists Vincent Namatjira, Kaylene Whiskey, and Tiger Yaltangki, three leading members of the indigenous Indulkana Community in the northwestern region of South Australia on Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
+New York...Fort Gansevoort is pleased to announce Iwantja Rock n Roll, a group exhibition of new works by Australian artists Vincent Namatjira, Kaylene Whiskey, and Tiger Yaltangki, three leading artist members of the indigenous Indulkana Community in the northwestern region of South Australia on Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
 On view from Thursday, July 7, 2022, their combined paintings, complemented by recent video works by Whiskey and Yaltangki, offer insight into the confluent global influences - from contemporary Western pop culture to traditional Anangu culture - that vivify the extraordinary artistic outpouring from Iwantja Arts, one of eleven indigenous owned and governed Aboriginal art centers in the APY Art Centre Collective.
 Iwantja Arts supports the artistic practices of more than forty members, working across various mediums, including painting, sculpture, video art, and printmaking.

-On view through August 20, 2022, Iwantja Rock n Roll is the first gallery exhibition in New York City for Namatjira, Whiskey, and Yaltangki.
-Renowned in Australia, the three artists are part of a movement in contemporary art emerging from Indigenous communities across their nation.
-Despite originating from remote locations, their works look outward to address global concerns while simultaneously reflecting the reality of everyday life in APY lands.
+On view through August 20, 2022, Iwantja Rock n Roll follows Fort Gansevoort's 2021 online exhibition Spirits, Popstars, and Royals.
+Iwantja Rock n Roll is the first on-site gallery exhibition in New York City for Namatjira, Whiskey, and Yaltangki.

+Renowned in Australia, the three artists are part of a compelling movement in contemporary art from remote Indigenous communities across their nation.
+Despite originating from a remote location, their work looks outward to address global concerns while simultaneously reflecting the reality of everyday life in APY lands.